Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Frequently Asked Questions

-Why is Sending.ac so cheap right now?
+Why was Sending.ac so cheap?

 What's the minimum order for each platform?

 ColdRelay: 50 mailboxes ($50/month).
-Sending.ac: 600 mailboxes (~$240/month).
+Sending.ac: 450 mailboxes.
 ColdRelay has a much lower barrier to entry.

 Will Sending.ac's pricing eventually match ColdRelay's?

-Based on their published roadmap ($0.40 → $0.44 → $0.50 → $1.00+), yes.
+Based on their published step-up roadmap ($0.40 → $0.44 → $0.50 → $1.00+), yes.
 Sending.ac plans to reach $1.00+ per mailbox, which is ColdRelay's current base rate.
 Existing Sending.ac customers keep their grandfathered rate.

 Does Sending.ac offer an inbox placement guarantee?

-No. ColdRelay offers a 99% inbox placement guarantee with a money-back promise.
+No. ColdRelay offers a 95% inbox placement guarantee with a money-back promise.
 Sending.ac doesn't publish a specific deliverability guarantee.

 Both use Azure infrastructure — what's the actual difference?